Multiple Sclerosis: Advice for Someone Just Diagnosed with MS. You are not defined by MS.

 Try to see if your insurance covers the assisted devices you need, wheelchair, canes or walkers and try to put up bars in the shower or by toilet.
 Avoiding falling down if you have gait problems is your first priority.

 Exercise is critical to keep yourself in shape and to provide range of motion on the limbs affected by MS. Swimming is my favorite way of exercising and I use lap swim and walking in the pool to work out especially my right leg.
 Watsu which is water massage is a great way to get relaxed.
+I also get massages that take my pain away for days.
+I bought an incumbent bike that I ride 8 miles twice a day.
+I read books or listen to a tv program while working out.
+I also do a bed workout and lift weights.
+I end with Yoga.

 Exercise is also another way to prevent depression which many people with MS find themselves faced with.
 Keeping involved with your family and friends is another way.

-What you do with your life about finding out you have MS is all up to you.
+What you do with your life after finding out you have MS is all up to you.
 Be thankful that you are still alive and find a way to take care of yourself and just relax and know that you have many people in your life who care for you.
 And learn how to ask for help, you would be surprised how many of your family and friends are willing to help, and they will feel good at being able to help you.

 It is time to take care of you now.